digikar99/py4cl2-cffi/README.md

       hidden as well as non-hidden submodules
     - can be a LIST or nested alist of submodule names.
-Each element of the list is either a string, or a nested alist mapping the submodule name to its subsubmodule names in the same format as SUBMODULES
+Each element of the list is either a string, or a nested alist mapping the submodule name to its subsubmodule names in the same format as `submodules`

 - CONTINUE-IGNORING-ERRORS: This is set to non-NIL for convenience.
     Set to NIL while debugging.
-When this is NIL, any and all kinds of errors will be signalled instead of being suppressed silently.
+When this is NIL, all kinds of errors will be signalled instead of being suppressed silently.

 -  CACHE: if non-NIL, produces the DEFPACKAGE and DEFUN forms at macroexpansion time to speed-up future reloads of the system
 - LISP-PACKAGE: lisp package, in which to intern (and export) the callables
-- RECOMPILE-ON-CHANGE: the name of the ASDF system to recompile if the python version of PYMODULE-NAME changes; this only has effect if CACHE is non-NIL
+- RECOMPILE-ON-CHANGE: the name of the ASDF system to recompile if the python version of `pymodule-name` changes; this only has effect if `cache` is non-NIL
-- RELOAD: redefine the LISP-PACKAGE if T
+- RELOAD: redefine the `lisp-package` if T
 - SAFETY: value of safety to pass to defpyfun; see defpyfun
 - SILENT: prints "status" lines when NIL

 ### disable-pygc